-Our estimates are from personal income tax return statistics compiled annually by the Canadian federal taxation authorities since 1920.
-Before World War II, because of high exemptions, only about 2 to 8 percent of individuals had to file tax returns and therefore, by necessity, we must restrict our analysis to the top 5% of the income distribution (denoted as P95-100).2 Beginning with World War II we can extend our analysis to the top decile (P90-100).
-We also construct series for a number of finer fractiles e.g. P90-95, P95-99, P99-100 (the top 1%), P99.5-100 (the top 0.5%), P99.9-100 (the top 0.1%) and P99.99 (the top 0.01%).
-Each fractile is defined relative to the total number of adults (aged 20 and above) from the Canadian census (not the number of tax returns filed).
+100).
+This also allows us to analyze the five intermediate fractiles within the top decile: P90-95, P95-99, P99-99.5, P99.5-99.9, P99.9-99.99.
+Each fractile is defined relative to the total number of adult individuals (aged 20 and above) in the Canadian population.
+This number is computed using population census statistics and should not be confused with the actual number of tax returns filed.
 Column (1) in Table A reports the number of adult individuals in Canada from 1920 to 2000.
 The adult population has increased from about 5 million in 1920 to almost 23 million in 2000.
 In 2000, for example, there were 22.8 million adults and thus the top decile is defined as the top 2.28 million income earners, the top percentile as the top 228,000 income earners, etc. Column (2) in Table A reports the actual number of returns filed.
-Table 1 gives thresholds and average incomes for a selection of fractiles for Canada in 2000.

-We define income as gross market income before all deductions and including all income items reported on personal tax returns: salaries and wages, private pension income, self-employment and small business net income, partnership and fiduciary income, dividends, interest, other investment income and other smaller income items.
+The income definition we use is a gross income definition before all deductions and including all the income items reported on personal tax returns: salaries and wages, self-employment and small business net income, partnership and fiduciary income, dividends, interest, other investment income, as well as other smaller income items.
 Realized capital gains are not an annual flow of income (in general, capital gains are realized infrequently in a lumpy way) and form a very volatile component of income with large aggregate variations from year to year depending on stock price variations.
 Moreover before 1972, capital gains were not taxable and hence not reported on tax returns.
-Therefore, we focus mainly on series excluding capital gains.3 Our income definition is before personal income taxes and personal payroll taxes but after employers' payroll taxes and corporate income taxes.
-We exclude from our income definition all transfers such as unemployment insurance, welfare benefits, public retirement benefits, etc.
+Therefore, we focus mainly on series excluding capital gains.5 It is important to note that our income definition is computed before personal income taxes and personal payroll taxes but after employers' payroll taxes and corporate income taxes.6